Academy of Fine Arts, Munich

 The Academy of Fine Arts, Munich (Akademie der Bildenden Künste München, also known as Munich Academy) is one of the oldest and most significant art academies in Germany.
 It is located in the Maxvorstadt district of Munich, in Bavaria, Germany.

+In the second half of the 19th century, the academy became one of the most important institutions in Europe for training artists and attracted students from across Europe and the United States.

 History

-The history of the academy goes back to the 18th century, before the 1770 founding by Elector Maximilian III.
-Joseph, the so-called "drawing school", which already bore the name "academy" in its name ("Zeichnungs Schule respective Maler und Bildhauer academie").
-The Academy of Fine Arts was enhanced in 1808 by King Maximilian I Joseph of Bavaria as Royal Academy of Fine Arts.
+The history of the academy goes back to 1770 with the founding by Elector Maximilian III.
+Joseph, of a "drawing school", the "Zeichnungs Schule respective Maler und Bildhauer Academie".
+In 1808, under King Maximilian I Joseph of Bavaria, it became the Royal Academy of Fine Arts.
+The curriculum focused was on painting, graphics, sculpture and architecture.

 The Munich School refers to a group of painters who worked in Munich or were trained at the Academy between 1850 and 1918.
 The paintings are characterized by a naturalistic style and dark chiaroscuro.
 Typical painting subjects included landscape, portraits, genre, still-life, and history.
+Karl von Piloty, the foremost representative of the realistic school in Germany, became director in 1874.

 From 1900 to 1918 the academy's director was Ferdinand Freiherr von Miller.
+During the Second World War, Hitler replaced the academy's "non-Aryan" professors with Nazi artists.
 In 1946, the Royal Academy of Fine Arts was merged with the School of arts and crafts and the School of applied arts.
 In 1953, its name was changed to the current Academy of Fine Arts.